ta-data-lis/python-project/README.md

 2. Launch `surreal-escapy.py` (in command prompt, type `python surreal-escape.py`)

-3. If you enjoyed, you might want to ~~take a break~~ spur your nostalgia further by checking some of the (successors of text-based) classic point-and-click adventure PC games I grew up with:
+3. If you enjoyed, you might want to ~~take a break~~ :sparkles: spur your nostalgia further :sparkles: by checking some of the (successors of text-based) classic point-and-click adventure PC games I grew up with:
    - [Zak McKracken and the Alien Mindbenders](https://en.wikipedia.org/wiki/Zak_McKracken_and_the_Alien_Mindbenders) 1988
    - [KGB](https://en.wikipedia.org/wiki/KGB_(video_game)) 1992
    - [Gabriel Knight: Sins of the Fathers](https://en.wikipedia.org/wiki/Gabriel_Knight) 1993